code-pushup/cli/packages/plugin-lighthouse/README.md

 #### Reference groups with `lighthouseGroupRef`

-The lighthouse categories are reflected as groups.
+The Lighthouse categories are reflected as groups.
 Referencing individual audits for more granularity.
 Keep maintenance in mind.

 ```ts